Sunday, August 11, 2024

 But, still, Jacksepticeye proves one thing: it is possible to make watching other people play videogames entertaining.
 And, if I could enjoy watching someone else play a videogame, when I don’t even like videogames all that much, surely I could enjoy watching someone play D&D, which I absolutely adore.
 Because, up until that point, the idea of watching other people play D&D had seemed just as stupid as watching other people play videogames.
 How could that possibly be entertaining?
 But now I was living in a whole new mental paradigm.
 And I knew that there were a lot of these D&D videos out there (what would eventually come to be called “actual play” shows) ... not just videos, but podcasts too.
 The field was still fairly young back then, but there was already a bewildering array of choices.
 So, cautiously, I decided to try a few.

 Eventually I came across Force Grey (this would have been the first season).
 Now, I didn’t really know who this Matt Mercer guy was, though I recognized him from a bunch of the other videos (apparently he was quite popular for running D&D actual plays).
 And I’m sure I knew Ashley Johnson because I had almost certainly started watching Blindspot by that point.
 But mainly I was here for Chris Hardwick and Jonah Ray.
 A couple of comedians I knew and liked, playing a game of D&D?
 This should be good!
-And ... it was okay.
+And it was ... okay.
 Mercer was competent, and discovering Utkarsh Ambudkar was an unexpected joy, and the story was decent, but it just didn’t grab me.
 Some of the players were competent, others were just learning, but it was obvious they were having difficulty gelling as a team.
 Once again: you can’t just throw 10 people off the street onto a basketball court and expect magic to happen.
 Season 2 would eventually come along and be much better, but season 1 was just ... meh.

 And then I heard that a new show was going to come out with Deborah Ann Woll, who I knew (and liked) from True Blood and Daredevil.
 And, back then, it was still fairly unusual to see a woman in the DM’s chair, and I thought that might be worth checking out.
 Episode 1 was set to feature Matthew Lillard, who most probably think of as Shaggy or “that kid from Hackers,” but I always preferred him in Scream and Thirteen Ghosts, so that seemed promising as well.
 As soon as the first episode was out on YouTube, I sat down to watch it.

 Relics and Rarities was all I’d hoped for, but also much more.
 First off, it was perfectly edited: not just the highlights, like the failed attempts in the “CelebriD&D” videos, but not completely unedited, as seemed to be popular in other, longer videos.
 It was still people sitting around a table and actually playing the game—no cheap gimmicks like animation or puppets—but the set dressing was excellent, and there were sound effects.
 When Woll described the party as being in a dank castle with a fierce thunderstorm raging outside, a crack of lightning could be seen in the faux window set into the faux stone wall behind the players, and peals of thunder punctutated the table talk.
-Just enough, mind you: not so much as to be distracting, but not to little as to make no difference.
+Just enough, mind you: not so much as to be distracting, but not so little as to make no difference.
 Lillard knew what he was doing, obviously; I could tell he was a long-time player, but I could also tell that he was one of those folks for whom D&D is somehow a competitive game, even though it very much is not.
 He was the sort of player who competes with his fellow players (and sometimes himself) to always do the optimal thing, always do the coolest thing, and often got frustrated when he couldn’t (or tried to and failed).
 But the other four players were very solid: two were obviously actors, and the other two (who I would eventually come to know as two of the best players in the actual play space) were consummate professionals.
 Watching Jasmine Bhullar and Xander Jeanneret play was perhaps not like watching Jordan play basketball, but certainly as satisfying as walking into a no-name dive bar and realizing that the rhythm section of the band that just happens to be playing that night is more amazing than three-quarters of the musicians on the albums you own.
 And, by the end of the first episode, they had changed Lillard in a fundamental way, teaching him something about the game that he seemed surprised he could still learn.
 And Woll herself?
 A master storyteller, fond of setting puzzles for her players, always understanding how to motivate the PCs, perhaps a bit more lenient than I personally would be, but always in service of the Rule of Cool.
 I was blown away.

 Because, you see, I realized that I had been watching this new actual play thing all wrong.
 I was treating it like sports: the thrill of watching people at the top of their game perform amazing feats, the empathy of experiencing the highs and lows, the satisfaction of armchair-quarterbacking a game that you yourself play well (or used to).
 But, no: actual play is not that.
 Or, it sort of can be that, and some of it is nothing but that.
 But those aren’t the good ones.
 The good ones are the ones that are taking advantage of this entirely new medium of storytelling to tell tales that you can’t really see anywhere else.
 Just as a novel can tell stories that a movie can’t (and vice versa), or a comic book series can tell stories that a TV series can’t (and vice versa), actual play can tell stories that nothing else can.
 Unlike a novel, it’s collaborative, and far more so than a comic.
 Movies and plays and televsion are more collaborative, but still there’s usually one writer (or at most a handful), and the characters in all those other media serve the plot.
 If someone forgets something, it’s because they needed to forget that thing for events to be set in motion.
 If one character hurts another, it’s because the one character needs to learn from it, or because the other character needs to have something to regret, or because the audience needs to pick a side.
 Characters die because an author or screenwriter decided it would have maximum dramatic effect.